Direct Vision Standard and the HGV safety permit scheme

 • HGV manufacturers

-After enforcement begins in March 2021, if you fail to pay an outstanding PCN, we may apply to the Traffic Enforcement Centre at Northampton County Court to register the money owed as a debt.
+If we have issued you with a PCN for non compliance with the scheme and if you fail to pay it, we may apply to the Traffic Enforcement Centre at Northampton County Court to register the money owed as a debt.
 This allows us to take further steps to recover it.
 In order to do this we will share details of your PCN and other relevant information with them.
 We will send you a copy of the information at the same time.

 If your PCN continues to be unpaid, we may pass the unpaid debt to an enforcement agent to collect the money owed on TfL's behalf.